5 Reasons to Plant a Fruit Tree This Autumn

-Autumn is the perfect time to plant a tree, so why not get involved in Dan's #PlantOctober project?
-Here are 5 reasons why planting a fruit tree now could benefit your garden and the planet for years to come.
+Autumn is the perfect time to plant a tree!
+Here are 5 reasons planting a tree now can help your garden, and the planet, for years to come.

 1. Putting down roots